-Spend a semester in the dynamic community of Bocas del Toro, where everything – from the thriving underwater ecosystems to the rich green rainforests – seems more alive.
-Go behind the scenes in this “paradise” as you study the impacts of tourism and development on the island system’s unique habitats, evaluate local environmental policies, and apply the principles of sustainability and conservation to your research project.
+Spend a semester in the dynamic community of Bocas del Toro, where you will experience everything from underwater ecosystems to rich green rainforests.
+Go behind the scenes of this “paradise” as you study the impacts of tourism and development on the unique habitats of this island system.
+Evaluate local and national environmental policies and study the principles of sustainability and conservation as part of an in-depth field research project.

-SFS students live and study at the Center for Tropical Island Biodiversity Studies, a onetime beachfront hotel that sits among the slender palms and warm sands of Isla Colón lies the Center.
-At this idyllic field station, you’ll take your classes in the waves of the Caribbean and the surrounding rainforests.
+SFS students live and study at the Center for Tropical Island Biodiversity Studies, once a beachfront hotel that sits among the slender palms and warm sands of Isla Colón lies the Center.
+You’ll take your classes over the waves of the Caribbean and among the surrounding rainforests and reefs.
 The laidback tourist hub of Bocas Town is a short taxi ride away, with access to shops, restaurants, and a vibrant culture that is as unique as the mix of people who live here.

-- Develop field skills including: Species identification, tourism impact assessment, Spanish language, research design, data collection, scientific writing and presentation
+- Build core skills including: Species IDs, underwater transects and quadrats, tourism impact assessment, scientific writing and communication, basic Spanish language, research design and implementation, data collection and analysis, research presentation

-- Conduct research in some of the following areas: Marine protected areas, rainforest biodiversity assessment, tourism impacts, ecosystem monitoring, community livelihoods, perceptions of conservation
+- Conduct research in some of the following areas: Climate change impacts, marine protected areas, rainforest biodiversity, tourism impacts, ecosystem health, community livelihoods and perceptions